gnayuy/cellcluster/tests/benchmarks/README.md

-# Benchmark
+# Benchmarks
-Benchmarking of all publicly accessible implementations of quantifying/clustering methods.
+Benchmarking all publicly accessible implementations of quantifying/clustering methods.